Granuheap#

 Post-processing#

-The Granuheap machine captures 16 pictures around the heap in a 180-degree arc.
+The Granuheap device captures 16 pictures around the heap in a 180-degree arc.
 The images generate a map that distinguishes areas with constant particle presence (black), no particle presence (white), and varying particle presence (expressed through different shades of gray).
 The image below shows the map of the wet sand experiment and is provided as experimental_result.png

 experimental_result